Revisiting the tree edit distance and its backtracing: A tutorial: Theory and Definitions

-We define a \emph{subtree} of $\tree$ as either $\tree$ itself, or as a subtree of a child of $\tree$, i.e.\ as the transitive closure over the child relation, including the tree itself.
-Conversely, we call $\tree$ the \emph{parent} of $\rtree$ if $\rtree$ is a child of $\tree$, and we call $\tree$ an \emph{ancestor} of $\rtree$ if $\tree$ is either the parent of $\rtree$ or an ancestor of the parent of $\tree$, i.e.\ the transitive closure over the parent relation.
+We define a \emph{subtree} of $\tree$ as either $\tree$ itself, or as a subtree of a child of $\tree$.
+Conversely, we call $\tree$ the \emph{parent} of $\rtree$ if $\rtree$ is a child of $\tree$, and we call $\tree$ an \emph{ancestor} of $\rtree$ if $\tree$ is either the parent of $\rtree$ or an ancestor of the parent of $\tree$.
 We call the multi-set of labels for all subtrees of a tree the \emph{nodes} of the tree.

 We call a list of trees $\tree_1, \ldots, \tree_\childlim$ from $\trees(\alphabet)$ a \emph{forest} over $\alphabet$, and we denote the set of all possible forests over $\alphabet$ as $\trees(\alphabet)^*$.
 We denote the empty forest as $\epsilon$. \end{dfn}